 Running on a beach is one of life’s great pleasures.
 There’s nothing like the feeling of firm sand underfoot, the splash of water kicking back, and that open, free feeling with a seemingly unlimited horizon.

-In honor of Memorial Day and the unofficial start of summer, I’ve put together this admittedly subjective guide to the best beaches for running in the U.S. Northeast, from Maine to the Outer Banks.
+Mark Lowenstien from Great Runs put together an “admittedly subjective guide” to the best beaches for running in the U.S. Northeast, from Maine to the Outer Banks.
 From a running perspective, not all beaches are created equal.
 There are three criteria that make for a great running beach: firm, compact sand, which on some beaches only happens near low tide; fairly flat; and sufficient length, with at least 1 mile one-way of continuous running.

-With that said, here’s our list, from north to south, with a couple of our favorites in each state.
+With that said, here’s his list, from north to south, with a couple of our favorites in each state.

 Ogunquit Beach.
 2.4 miles.